 Explore the interaction between moral practices and ethical reflection

 Moral problems occur in all areas of life: professional, personal, political.
 Should banks impose strict criteria on clients to promote corporate social responsibility?
 How to allocate fairly the benefits and burdens of climate change policy options?
-For which purposes is the use of big data morally permissible?
-Do you believe it is ethical for us to use biological enhancement technologies to make us better, rather than simply well?
-Can it be justified to use biotechnology to change animals in order to avoid welfare problems in livestock?
+Is it ethical for us to use biological enhancement technologies to make ourselves, in some respect, better?
+For what purpose is the use of big data morally permissible?
 Such problems require careful reflection on the facts – but also on our basic moral values.

 Interaction between practice and theory

 The Applied Ethics Master’s programme offers you an in-depth focus on the interaction between moral practice and ethical theory, allowing you to explore ethical theories in relation to actual practical dilemmas.
 At the end of your studies, you will possess a thorough theoretical background in ethics, including important methods and debates in applied ethics.
 You will also understand the implications of legal and political frameworks for ethical argumentation.

 The programme offers the opportunity to do an internship with a national or international organisation or NGO, and to participate in elective Master-level courses abroad.

 Our interdisciplinary approach offers you multiple avenues of investigation into applied ethics.
 In addition to studying philosophy, you will learn about the contexts in which moral problems arise and the different types of analysis that may be needed in various contexts.
 You will also examine how viewpoints from different disciplines can strengthen ethical reflection and argumentation.